 Type: Liquid | Size: 64 ounces | Number of Loads: 100 | Scent: Lavender

 Our top pick for a laundry detergent if you or someone in your household has sensitive skin is All Free Clear.
 We found it to be effective on stains, simple to use, and readily available for a budget-friendly price.
-For a wallet-friendly pick, Arm & Hammer Sensitive Skin Free & Clear is another great option.
-It's easy on the environment and on skin, and it left clothes smelling clean and feeling soft to the touch.
+Another wallet-friendly pick, Arm & Hammer Sensitive Skin Free & Clear is easy on the environment and on skin, and it leaves clothes smelling clean and feeling soft to the touch.

 How We Tested the Laundry Detergents

 We put 29 laundry detergents to the test in The Lab during a rigorous hands-on process.
 First, using detergent brand guidelines, we started wash cycles with previously-stained items: one each of a cotton T-shirt, athletic polyester T-shirt, terry cloth towel, and linen napkin were included, all marked with three to four stains that included jojoba oil, chocolate, foundation, mud, grass, and in the case of the linen napkin, spaghetti sauce.
 While the items were washed, duplicate fresh stains were created so we could compare results.

 After wash and dry cycles, we assessed the overall cleaning and stain removal effectiveness of each laundry detergent.
 We also carefully considered scent by smelling each item and noting whether it smelled clean or contained residual smells from the stains.
 A feel, or texture examination, was completed, allowing us to check for things like softness, fluffiness, and any other changes noticeable by touch.
 Each product's ease of use was noted as well, and we rated how simple it was (or wasn't!) to measure and add detergent to washers.